dotkernel/admin-documentation/docs/book/v5/installation/configuration-files.md

 ### Note

-> if your API will send emails, make sure to fill in SMTP connection params
+> if your Admin will send emails, make sure to fill in SMTP connection params

 * **optional**: in order to run/create tests, duplicate `config/autoload/local.test.php.dist` as `config/autoload/local.test.php`